isomerpages/govtech-stp/_rgl/00a-Requirements-and-process.md

     <td style="font-size:16px;border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8; background-color:#EDEDED;border-bottom:1px solid #D8D8D8;"><b>Pre-departure</b></td>
     <td style="font-size:16px;border-right:1px solid #D8D8D8;border-bottom:1px solid #D8D8D8;">Application sponsors should submit the following before the traveller’s departure to Singapore, <a href="https://eservices.ica.gov.sg/STO">here</a>:
       <ol style="margin-top:0px; list-style-type: disc;">
-         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Travellers’ 14-day itinerary in Singapore; and</li>
+         <li style="font-size:16px; margin-top:0px; margin-bottom:0px;  line-height:1.5;">Travellers’ 14-day itinerary in Singapore; and</li>
-        <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Negative COVID-19 PCR test that was taken within 72 hours before departure.</li>
+        <li style="font-size:16px; margin-top:0px; margin-bottom:0px;  line-height:1.5;">Negative COVID-19 PCR test that was taken within 72 hours before departure.</li>
+        <li style="font-size:16px; margin-top:0px; margin-bottom:0px;  line-height:1.5;">Travel insurance, with a minimum coverage of S$30,000 for COVID-19-related medical treatment and hospitalisation costs.</li>
          </ol>
-       <p style="margin-top:0px; margin-bottom:0px; font-size:16px;">Travellers must also ensure that they are properly insured for any possible COVID-19 related medical treatment and hospitalisation arising from a positive COVID-19 diagnosis.
-Click <a href="/health/travelinsurance">here</a> for more information.</p>
+       <p style="margin-top:0px; margin-bottom:0px; font-size:16px;"><b><i>Note:Travellers are required to declare, at the point of application, that they have purchased or will be purchasing travel insurance that meets the minimum coverage of S$30,000 for COVID-19-related medical treatment and hospitalisation costs for the duration of their stay in Singapore, as part of the Terms and Conditions for the SafeTravel Pass.
+Please refer to the list of locally available insurance products <a href="/health/travelinsurance">here</a>.</i></b></p>
     </td>
   </tr>
    <tr>